 This is a pretty subjective question – it comes down to whether or not you think occasional use of marijuana constitutes a problem.
 The Dutch actually have one of the lower drug-use rates in Europe but there are a few stand-out statistics.
 The use of drugs such as cannabis and MDMA (ecstasy) is mostly concentrated in young adults (from 15-35), there have been growing trends of cocaine use across all ages.
 Seriously harmful drugs such as opioids see significantly lower rates of use than in other western European countries.
 The Dutch government has historically seen addiction as more of a health and social problem than a criminal one and you’ll see far lower rates of homelessness and drug-fuelled petty crime here than you will in most major cities.

 Drugs Testing in Amsterdam – better safe than sorry!

 The Netherlands is one of the few countries leading the way in drugs-testing.
 Jellinek or the GGD Amsterdam drug testing service are both organisations that work to reduce harm by testing drugs for you.
 If you must buy illegal drugs, then testing them is the only way to know exactly what you’re taking.
 This can be done anonymously and for a small fee and you can find out more about these services here.

 We hope that this information has helped you to make educated choices whilst in Amsterdam.
 Have fun and, most importantly, stay safe!
 If you’d like to learn more about cannabis and drugs in general, why not join a tour of coffee shops?
-We Are Amsterdam offers boat rentals and great tours around the city’s best coffee shops with a local expert guide!
+We Are Amsterdam offers the #1 amsterdam private boat tour and great tours around the city’s best coffee shops with a local expert guide!
 Check them out here!